AutolabJS/autolabcli/README.md

 # autolabcli
-Command line interface for autolab
+Codebase for backward incompatible revision of autolabcli v0.1.1.